 Debt consolidation is often associated with people who have gotten into financial trouble and need help finding a way out.
-However, debt consolidation can be a valuable process even for people whose finances have not gotten out of control.
+Is it a good idea to consolidate your debt if you aren't in financial trouble?
+Debt consolidation can be a valuable process even for people whose finances are stable.
 It is just a question of knowing what debt consolidation goals you want to accomplish, and what tools to use to reach those goals.

 In its simplest form, debt consolidation involves borrowing from one source to pay off debts from multiple other sources, but while you are changing creditors, it is also possible to change the nature of the debt so as to change interest rate terms and/or restructure the repayment schedule.
 This makes it possible to accomplish additional goals: